jarihte/stablethread/README.md

 StableThead is a Solana Pay platform for QR generation and real-time notifications

-This project demonstrates the usage of:
-* Solana Pay QR codes combined with websockets and a Helius webhook

 ### Grizzlython
 * Created for the [Solana Grizzython Hackathon](https://solana.com/grizzython)
 * Inspired by [Jon Wong](https://build.superteam.fun/article/build-a-webhook-service-for-solana-pay)